 Higher education faculty, staff, and administrators who are committed to:

 - Developing assessment expertise

 - Serving in an on-going assessment leadership role at their institution

 Assessment Leadership Academy Faculty

-ALA participants will interact with and learn from nationally-recognized higher education leaders.
+ALA participants will interact with and learn from a variety of nationally-recognized higher education leaders.
 Faculty and Co-Facilitators of the ALA lead interactive class sessions and are available to participants for one-on-one consultations.

 Application Process and Deadline